rmosolgo/graphql-ruby/guides/testing.md

 title_field.name #=> "title"
 ```

-You can test a resolve function by calling {GraphQL::Field#resolve}:
+You can test a resolve function by calling `GraphQL::Field#resolve`:

 ```ruby
 # Because this field doesn't use context or variables, simply pass `nil`